mattsantand/pynumericalphasematching/README.md

 * Update the calculation method in the Phasematching1D and Phasematching2D classes.
 Instead using a rectangular approximation, it is possible to use the correct integration using a sinc().

-* Modify the Waveguide and Phasematching classes such that the `SimpleWaveguide`, `SimplePhasematching1D` and `SimplePhasematching2D` are used as parent classes and the other classes are their children.
+* Modify the RealisticWaveguide and Phasematching classes such that the `Waveguide`, `SimplePhasematching1D` and `SimplePhasematching2D` are used as parent classes and the other classes are their children.

 ## Author